Economy of the Netherlands: Natural gas

 To reduce its greenhouse emissions, the government of the Netherlands is subsidizing a transition away from natural gas for all homes in the country by 2050.
+In the Netherlands, 98% of enterprises are reducing greenhouse gas emissions, beating the EU average of 89%.
+However, only 48% of Dutch firms set and monitor their own emission targets.
+Dutch enterprises mostly cut emissions through waste reduction or recycling (86%), as well as energy efficiency programmes (76%).

+In the Netherlands, 78% of enterprises have invested in reducing carbon emissions and mitigating the impact of weather disasters as of 2023.
+Six out of ten (60%) plan to invest in these areas during the next three years.
+The numbers for 'already invested' and 'intend to invest' above the EU average (56% and 54%, respectively).
+The largest invested is in trash reduction or recycling (86% of Dutch firms).

+Dutch companies are more likely to see the transition to stronger climate laws as an opportunity (39% vs 23% from other European firms).

 Nuclear energy

 Researchers in the Netherlands began studying nuclear energy in the 1930s and began construction of research reactor Dodewaard in 1955.
 Researchers’ goal was to introduce nuclear power technology by 1962 and replace fossil fuels.
 In 1968, a test nuclear reactor was attached to the power grid.
 This unit was shut down in 1997.
 In the 1970s, the Dutch chose a policy that required reprocessing all spent nuclear fuel.
 In 1984, the government decided to create a long-term (100 years) storage facility for all intermediate and low-level radioactive waste and research strategies for ultimate disposal.
 In September 2003, the Central Organization for Radioactive Waste created an interim storage facility for high-level waste.
 The Netherlands' only commercial nuclear reactor is Borssele, which became operational in 1973 and As of 2011 produces about 4% of the country's electricity.
 The older Dodewaard nuclear power plant was a test reactor that later got attached to the national grid but was closed in 1997.
-A 2MW research reactor is located in Delft, as part of the physics department of Delft University of Technology.
-This reactor is not meant for energy provision, but used as a neutron and positron source for research.
+A 2MW research reactor known as Reactor Institute Delft (RID) is located in Delft, as part of the physics department of Delft University of Technology.
+This reactor is not meant for energy provision but used as a neutron and positron source for research.

 In 1994, the States General of the Netherlands voted to phase out nuclear power after a discussion of nuclear waste management.
 In 1997, the power station at Dodewaard was shut down and the government decided it was planning to end Borssele's operating license in 2003.
 This has since been postponed to 2034, if it complied with the highest safety standards.
 After the 2010 election, the new government was open to expanding nuclear power.
 Both of the companies that share ownership of Borssele are proposing to build new reactors.
 In January 2012, Delta announced it postpones any decision to start building a second nuclear power plant.